theOtherLuke/nordlynx-router/README.md

 # nordlynx-router
-Instructions for creating a NordVPN router on any linux host using the nordlynx protocol
+Instructions for creating a NordVPN router on any NordVPN supported linux distro using the nordlynx protocol.

 As with all of my work, ymmv.